 But not all email subscribers are created equal.
+Just like each card has a different value when you play a game, each subscriber is different.
 You may have noticed this already.
-If you have an email list of 7k that are all Freeloaders, you won’t sell many books and might be frustrated with publishing and book marketing in general.
-That’s why I wrote this article.
-I’m going to go through the different levels of subscribers how to get the ones you want and how to avoid the ones you don’t.
+If you have an email list of 7k that are all Freeloaders, you won't sell many books and might be frustrated with publishing and book marketing in general.
+That's why I wrote this article.
+I’m going to go through the different levels of subscribers and how to get the ones you want and how to avoid the ones you don’t.

 These subscribers want free stuff.
 Not just books.
 Using an Amazon gift card as a prize for people who sign up is a sure way to not only get these individuals but several of their email addresses.
 Not only will they sign up for the free gift card, they’ll unsubscribe en masse after the first email you send which can not only make the process of gathering the emails pointless it can also hurt your deliverability or make it so you can’t use your email service anymore **cough** mailchimp**cough**.
 Once you reach the point where you’re paying for a service there is some recourse for mass unsubscribes (as in you can talk to someone about it, but no promises if they can help you) but at that point, the one where you’re paying to store email addresses, wouldn’t you want to make sure each one counts?